sunisho/shomediablog/content/post/india2016.md

 </center>

 #### Day 6 - Bidaai
 The morning after, the bride's side came together to wish a final farewell to Iya as she took her place in Nikunj's family.
 Like many aspects of this wedding, this was more ceremonial than anything else.
-The Bidaai had more practicality back in the days when the women would often actually not see their birth family for years after the wedding.
-Nowadays that particular custom has reduced dramatically, leaving behind only the wedding ritual.
+The Bidaai had more practicality back in the days when the women would actually not see their birth family for years after the wedding.
+Nowadays that particular societal norm is all but extinct, leaving behind only the wedding ritual.
 <center>
 <img src="/blog/img/bidaai.jpg" width="570" style="padding:5px;">
 </center>

 And with that, we come to a close.
-Iya is now an Agarwal, and I am now ten pounds heavier.
+Iya had become an Agarwal, and I had become ten pounds heavier.

 ### <a href="http://bit.ly/sunishindia2016" target="blank">Click for full photo album</a>

-Be sure to peruse through the pictures to get all the visuals.
-Take some time to watch the short video clips.
-Be warned that they were taken more as a way to jog my own memory than to sufficiently catalog the event for all of you who could not attend - most of the videos are 30 seconds or less.
-I got chastised by Iya's mom for not taking longer recordings, so, you can save your breath.

 ## A New Normal - Saying Goodbye to Mothiaai